Skirveggen

+Skirveggen is a mountain in Tinn Municipality in Telemark county, Norway.
+The 1380 m tall mountain is located about 13 km northeast of the village of Tinn Austbygd and about 8 km to the southwest of the village of Nore.
+It is the highest mountain in the Vegglifjell mountain range which lies along the border of Telemark and Buskerud.

-Skirveggen (1381 m.) is the highest mountain in Vegglifjell.
-The summit lies in Tinn commune in Telemark, but the border with Nore og Uvdal commune in Buskerud is only one hundred metres north-east.
+The summit lies in Tinn municipality in Telemark, but the border with Nore og Uvdal municipality in Buskerud is only 100 m to the northeast of the peak.
 The mountain has a steep east flank, the other sides are gently sloped.
 It has a flat summit, where the actual high point is difficult to make out.